gpvsrajan/EventRegistration-Proj/README.md

 6. Show the event by id.

  Implemented:-
-1. Second level ehcache -cahce.
+- Second level ehcache -cahce.
-2. @ManyToMany with seperate join table feature.
+- @ManyToMany with seperate join table feature.
+- Used updatable = false .
-3. Used Query level cahce too.
+- Used Query level cahce too.
-4. Generate the event id using IDENTITY feature.
+- Generate the event id using IDENTITY feature.
-5. Used EAGER fetching to fetch employee along with event detail
+- Used EAGER fetching to fetch employee along with event detail